Leadership Development Research Points to Key Benefits

 Leaders need to see how a new insight, approach, or behavior change will impact the things that matter most to them.

-They want relevance in a general sense (Oh, of course, I need to improve how I influence my peers), but they also need a clear link to their specific challenges (Max and I share our technical resources and it’s not going well.
-I need to do something different if I am going to get my part of the product development done on time).
+They want relevance in a general sense (“Oh, of course, I need to improve how I influence my peers”), but they also need a clear link to their specific challenges (“Max and I share our technical resources and it’s not going well.
+I need to do something different if I am going to get my part of the product development done on time.”).

-We ask learners to select a key leadership challenge before coming to a program or engaging in a development experience.
+At CCL, in our leadership programs, we ask learners to select a key leadership challenge before coming to a program or engaging in a development experience.
 This challenge is an existing project that aligns with the organization’s strategy and requires new approaches to be successful.
 It provides a direct link from the workplace to what is being taught and a clear reason to practice new skills.
 It becomes a focal point for learning, and the person knows at the end of the program what they can do next to address their challenge.

 Leaders also work with an in-class accountability partner and an at-work learning partner.
 Peers who have learned together and colleagues who understand the organizational context are powerful resources for linking an off-site experience to strategic work and day-to-day demands.